1. Accept Admissions Offer (AAO)

 - Learn about accessing and navigating your Student Center here

-Immunization: SFSU requires ALL newly admitted students to submit immunization records for Measles, Mumps and Rubella.
+Immunization: If an Immunization HOLD exists in your Student Center, you will be required to submit immunization records for Measles, Mumps and Rubella.
 You should fax, mail, or submit proof of immunization in person directly to the Registrar's office.

 Health Insurance: All international students are required to have health insurance while studying at SF State.
 Proof of insurance must be submitted directly to the Office of International Programs.
 Visit the Office of International Programs website for more details.

 General "to do list" and Financial Aid: Complete any items on your “to do list” to ensure San Francisco State can award you all financial aid for which you are eligible.
 Also, check your Cal Grant status at mygrantinfo.csac.ca.gov/ and verify SF State is listed.

 4. Contact the Disability Programs and Resource Center

 San Francisco State University is dedicated to ensure that all aspects of campus life, learning, working and living - are universally accessible.
 If you anticipate needing accommodations as a student at SF State we recommend you contact the Disability Programs and Resource Center (DPRC).
 You can register with the DPRC and document your disability to help you fully access student life at SF State.